 Old Saybrook: The Old Saybrook Fire Department will be getting a new Pierce Velocity 1500/1000 (Specs ?) to be assigned Engine-352.

 Orange: Orange Fire purchased a Smeal Demo pumper which will be assigned to Engine 34 and run from the Boston Post Road fire station.
+The 2015 Smeal Sirius 1500/1000 is now in service.

 Orange: Spec's are currently being drawn up to replace the Mack CF with a Quint.
 An order should be placed in the Fall of 2015.